sajusal/n97-sonic/README.md

 PING 172.16.10.50 (172.16.10.50): 56 data bytes
 64 bytes from 172.16.10.50: seq=0 ttl=64 time=0.886 ms
 ```

+Leave the ping running until the end of the L2 EVPN section.

 ### Layer 2 EVPN verification